xjlin0/attendees32/README.md

   - [x] [PR#8](https://github.com/xjlin0/attendees30/pull/8) implement secret/private relation/past general
   - [x] some relationship may be internal and only shows to cowokers/admin, in category/boolean/infos column?
   - [x] [PR#32](https://github.com/xjlin0/attendees30/pull/32) Folk model support secret but attendee UI folkattendee doesn't support it
   - [ ] Rich format of note for Past on UI?
+[Using DevExtreme's html editor instead of summernote?](https://blog.devgenius.io/best-free-wysiwyg-editor-python-django-admin-panel-integration-d9cb30da1dba)
 - [x] Move attendee/attendees page out of data assembly -- some coworkers need to see all attendees of the organization, with a way to see only family members for general users
   - [x] [PR#17](https://github.com/xjlin0/attendees30/pull/17) remove all previous attendee edit testing pages
   - [x] [PR#18](https://github.com/xjlin0/attendees30/pull/18) remove attendee list page dependency of path params and take search params from user for assembly slug